nabilram/school_district_analysis/README.md

 # school_district_analysis

 ## Overview
-### Client is school district of XYZ county they are asking for:
+### Client is school district of XYZ county.
+They are asking for:
 * analytics at district and school level performance
 * identification of worst 5 and top 5 school per passing %
 * average math and reading scores per grade level